 When a node wishes to query a peer for its peer list, this request will be handled by the

 DHTService.
 It will

 communicate with its Comms module's Peer Manager, and provide that information to the peer.

-Base Nodes need to provide a local communication interface in addition to the P2P communication interface.
+Base Nodes need to provide a local communication interface in addition to the P2P and RPC communication interface.
 This is best achieved using gRPC.
 The Base Node gRPC interface provides access to the public API methods of the Base Node Service, the mempool module and the blockchain state module, as discussed above.

 gRPC access is useful for tools such as local User Interfaces (UIs) to a running Base Node; client wallets running on the same machine as the Base Node that want a more direct communication interface to the node than the P2P network provides; third-party applications such as block explorers; and, of course, miners.

 A non-exhaustive list of methods the base node module API will expose includes: